Anti-Mormonism: Violence

 In November 2008, the United States Postal Service delivered envelopes containing white powder to two LDS Church temples—the Los Angeles California Temple and the Salt Lake Temple—and to the Knights of Columbus' national headquarters in New Haven, Connecticut, prompting a hazardous materials response and a federal domestic terrorism investigation.
 The LDS Church blamed opponents of the marriage ban for sending the hoax mailings, while a group that also supported the measure condemned "acts of domestic terrorism against our supporters."
 LGBT rights groups, such as Equality Utah and Equality California, have spoken out against the use of violence in protests, and note that the source of the "white powder" mailings has not been determined.

-In Latin America, however, opposition to Mormonism has taken a deadlier form.
+In Latin America, opposition to Mormonism has taken a deadlier form.
 In May 1989, members of a terrorist organization called the Zarate Willka Armed Forces of Liberation murdered two Mormon missionaries in La Paz, Bolivia.
 Another Bolivian terrorist group, the Tupac Katari Guerrilla Army, claimed responsibility for two attacks against Mormon chapels.
 The Lautaro Youth Movement in Chile conducted 27 small-scale bombings against LDS meetinghouses in 1992.

+On Sunday, September 28, 2025, a LDS meetinghouse in Grand Blanc Michigan, was attacked during the congregation's Sunday service.
+The perpetrator, 40-year-old Thomas Jacob Sanford, rammed his pickup truck into the front wall of the chapel, then exited the vehicle and opened fire on the congregation with an assault rifle.
+At some point Sanford set the building on fire, likely using gasoline as an accelerant, which destroyed most of it.
+In all four church members were killed and eight injured.
+Federal Bureau of Investigation director Kash Patel said that Sanford reportedly "hated people of the Mormon faith" and a Burton City Council candidate told reporters that Sanford called LDS Church members "the antichrist" when the two had met the week before the attack.